recaptime-dev/legal-policies/docs/mod-policies/coc-enforcement.md

 Either the mod team, the project leadership or the squad leads should privately provide a written warning regarding the violation, along with clarity of violation and consequences of continued behavior.
-This should be apply to ALL ladders of enforcement.
+This should be apply to ALL ladders of enforcement, as documented in Mozilla's.

-If this is their first formal warning, evaluate their access to internal/sensitive content within Recap Time Squad and consider temporarily revoking their NDA access.
+If this is their first formal warning, evaluate their access to internal/sensitive content within Recap Time Squad and consider temporarily revoking their NDA access[^1].

+[^1]: The coverage of a regular NDA within Recap Time Squad are mostly PII data (per privacy laws globally)

 ### Mandatory Cool-off Period